engineering is at the forefront of the quest to produce clean energy and satisfy

 Focuses on core chemical engineering topics in addition to mathematics and chemistry.

 and some economic aspects of the process industry.
-You will undertake a chemical engineering design study.
+You will also undertake a

-Graduates have gained employment with companies including GlaxoSmithKline; Texaco; BNFL Sellafield; Doosan Babcock; Nestlé; and Procter and Gamble.
+have gained employment with companies including GlaxoSmithKline; Amec Foster

 This programme is accredited by the professional body, the Institution of Chemical Engineers under license from the UK regulator, the Engineering Council.
 The curriculum is designed to satisfy internationally recognised high accreditation requirements.
 Some employers recruit preferentially from accredited degrees including companies from countries that are signatories to international accords.